 Our program offers trainees unique opportunities characterized by a personalized approach to learning, excellent faculty mentorship, and teamwork and camaraderie among residents.
-The program's purpose is, quite simply, to ensure that every resident is successful in becoming a board-certified internist and achieves his or her goals for fellowship or practice.
+The program's purpose is to ensure that every resident is successful in becoming a board-certified internist and achieving his or her goals for fellowship or practice.

-The moderate size of our training program allows flexible rotation schedules and personal attention from program leaders to help residents achieve their career goals.
-For example, interested residents can devote up to three months of time to faculty-mentored research, and community rotations for both hospitalist and ambulatory practice are available.
+The moderate size of our training program allows personal attention from program leaders to help residents achieve their career goals.
+For example, interested residents can devote up to three months of time to electives including faculty-mentored research, and community rotations for both hospitalist and ambulatory practice are available.
 International electives are also encouraged.
-In addition to mentorship from residency program leaders, the department sponsors a mentoring program which pairs residents with faculty members working in their area of interest.
+In addition to official mentorship from residency program leaders, the department sponsors a mentoring program which pairs residents with faculty members working in their area of interest.

 Preparation for the board examination occurs longitudinally throughout the curriculum.
 Our core conferences are now topic-based and can be watched at a later date for review purposes.
 We also have an online curriculum available to supplement these conferences.
 MKSAP digital and hard copies are purchased for the interns to provide a good foundation of knowledge early in residency.